mnieber/dodo-commands/doc/installation.rst

     # install default commands
     dodo install-default-commands standard_commands --pip dodo_webdev_commands --pip dodo_git_commands

 The :code:`standard_commands` directory was found "magically" because it comes with the Dodo Commands python package.
 Commands are installed in the ``~/.dodo_commands/default_commands`` directory.
-To read more about installing default commands, see :ref:`commands`.
+See :ref:`commands` to read more about installing default commands.

 .. tip::